gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 ```

 Estimated transform parameters for both in-plane similarity and affine transforms are written to the output directory for each single slice in separate folders called `Similarity` and `Affine`, respectively.
 The obtained motion correction results are
-used as input for 'vrpf_reconstruct_volume.py' which provides a volumetric
+used as input for `vrpf_reconstruct_volume.py` which provides a volumetric
-reconstructions in a subsequent step.
+reconstruction in a subsequent step.

 ---